officelearn/azure-docs.sv-se/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ---
-title: Självstudie – bevilja en användare åtkomst till Azure-resurser med RBAC och Resource Manager-mall | Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and Resource Manager template
-description: Lär dig att ge en användaråtkomst till Azure-resurser med hjälp av rollbaserad åtkomstkontroll (RBAC) med hjälp av Azure Resource Manager-mall.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) by using Azure Resource Manager template in this tutorial.
 services: role-based-access-control,azure-resource-manager
 documentationCenter: ''
 author: rolyon